HorseRacingUSA.com

 horse racing and handicapping software

-WATT now operates in both Windows and DOS!
-Here are a few details: The Windows Version
+WATT stand-alone program operates in both Windows and DOS!

-Yes, the Windows version will offer sharp graphics and a few new features!
-Also, for serious handicappers, the Windows version can operate at the same time the DOS version is operational, or visa versa.
+Yes, the Windows version will offer sharper graphics and a few new features!
+Also, for serious handicappers, the Windows version can operate at the same time the DOS version is being usedl, or visa versa.
 Both programs have essentially the same format.
-All WATT programs work in Win95, Win98, 2000, XP, Vista, and Windows 7.
-Like many established programs, Winning at the Track will run on the new Windows 7 system if the DOSBox (free download) program (or Microsoft's "XP Mode") is installed.
+All WATT programs work in Win95, Win98, 2000, XP, Vista, Win7 and Win10.
+Like many established programs, Winning at the Track will run on the 64-bit systems if the DOSBox (free download) program (or Microsoft's "XP Mode") is installed on Windows 7 and up.

 Why continue to sell a DOS-based program today?
-The answer is easy ... because we have thousands of customers who love it!
-And yet the ONLY criticism one will ever hear about WATT is that "it's DOS-based."
+The answer is easy ... because we have thousands of customers who LOVE it!
+And yet the only major criticism one will ever hear about WATT is that "it's an older DOS-based."
 Oh, horsefeathers!
 If the DOS version is easy to use, if it's good, and it works, why worry?
-Anyone capable of typing two words, TRANSFER and DESKTOP, can master the DOS segments of Winning at the Track
+Anyone capable of typing two words, "transfer" and "desktop" can master the DOS segments of Winning at the Track on virtually every personal computer except Apple.
+The online version works on EVERYTHING.

-The Home Page (lower left corner) of HorseRacingUSA.com tells what you'll need to know about DOS and about the WATTdos installation procedure.
-Read the HowTo.PDF file and print it.
-Don't be surprised if you find youself enjoying both versions, DOS and Windows.
-Both are highly sophisticated programs that are easy to use.
+The Home Page (lower left corner) of HorseRacingUSA.com explains what you'll need to know about DOS and about the WATTdos installation procedure.
+Ask the publisher if you need help.

-The Winning at the Track DATABASE software has two primary functions: 1) To Transfer data from data source files that have been received from Bloodstock Research (BRIS); or 2) To Store the history of individual horses if the user wishes to do so.
+The Winning at the Track DATABASE software has two primary functions: 1) To Transfer data from data source files that have been received from Bloodstock Research (BRIS), a Churchill Downs company; or 2) To Store the history of individual horses if the user wishes to do so.
 The Transfer segment, however, accounts for 95% of its use.

-The DATABASE Transfer segment is used to create WATT race files with BRIS data files (their "Single File" .DRF format).
-So, in this case, the DATABASE is not used for entering data, but only as a means of deciding which data to keep, or which to delete.
-Thus, a new WATT race file (one race card for one track) can be made in ten only seconds (or ten minutes for those who want to eliminate certain data) for only $1.00 per race card.
+The DATABASE Transfer segment is used to create WATT race files with BRIS data files (the "Single File" .DRF format).
+So, in this case, the DATABASE is not used for manually entering data, but only as a means of deciding which data to keep, or which to delete.
+Thus, a new WATT race file (one race card for one track) can be made in just a matter of minutes for only $1.00 per race card.
 And, typically, a data source file can be received well in advance -- Thursday night or Friday for Saturday's races.
 WATT handicappers especially appreciate the total control they have with data entry!
+The online WATT version is "light years" ahead of the original, but the Classic version still has value.!

-Using BRIS Data Source Files in the DATABASE Transfer Program:
+Using BRIS Data Files in the DATABASE Transfer Program:

 Here is a quick explanation of the DATABASE: The Database

 The DATABASE was written to accommodate various data sources.
 Most used is BRIS.
-Now that CSW has decided to no longer offer horse racing files, LPC may be adding yet another data service company in its future WATT editions.
-In the meantime, for ex-CSW subscribers who plan to use BRIS data source files in their Winning at the Track DATABASE "Transfer" program, here are the details...
+LPC may be adding yet another data service company in its future WATT editions.
+However, in the meantime, WATT users are limited to BRIS data source files for their Winning at the Track DATABASE "Transfer" program.
+Here are the details...

 The BRIS download service is located on the internet at BRISNET.com.
 When you visit that site, go to the "Selections, Programs & PP's" section (top left).
-Go to the Software Data Files table and then find the Past Performance "DRF Data File (single)" entry on the lower portion of their list.
+Scroll down to the Software Data Files table and then find the Past Performance "DRF Data File (single)" entry on the lower portion of their list.
 The file you want will be a single, comma delineated file, about 400k in size and will have a .DRF extension after it is decompressed.
 It will be named as such: An Aqueduct file for March 25 would be called AQU0325.DRF.
 However, the BRIS file first arrives in a "zip" format (a compressed file with a .ZIP extension).
 In this specific example, Bris would name this file AQU0325k.ZIP (we call this the "k" file because the proper zip file always has a "k" as part of the name).
-Therefore, before the DATABASE Transfer program can accept the DRF file, this zip file must be decompressed (see below).
+Therefore, before the DATABASE Transfer program can accept the DRF file, this zip file must be decompressed.
 The Transfer program will not accept the "k" (zip) file -- only the DRF file.
+This is also true for the online program.
+WATT users can only enter the decompressed DRF files - not zip files.

 IMPORTANT:

 Most WATT users download the BRIS "k" file into the TRACK directory and then later delete the old BRIS files.
 The most common error WATT users encounter is an improper download from Bloodstock.
-The "k" file must be downloaded into the TRACK folder.
-So, when you are downloading from BRIS, be sure that the file is being directed into the TRACK directory and nowhere else!
+The "k" file must be located in the TRACK folder.
+So, when you are downloading from BRIS, be sure that the file is being directed into the TRACK directory and not anywhere else on your computer!

 * * *